 Strategic community partnerships enable enterprises to build phenomenal brand recognition.
 Socially oriented practices also allow companies to promote long-term profitability.
 As it turns out, doing good is a highly effective way to connect with constituents.

-The following are five ways that business leaders can boost brand awareness by practicing social responsibility.
+The following are five ways that business leaders can boost brand awareness by practising social responsibility.

 1. Support Community Causes for social responsibility

 When corporations partner with nonprofit organizations, both entities benefit from cause-related marketing (CRM) that boost the company’s sales and supports the organization’s cause.
 CRM relationships are a great deal for nonprofits.
 The arrangement enables organizations to increase fundraising and gain exposure.